Can AI Relate: Testing Large Language Model Response for Mental Health Support: Results

 \paragraph{Auditing of GPT Responses.}

 We compare human responses to GPT-4, GPT-3.5 \cite{GPT35}, and Mental-LLaMa \cite{yang2023mentalllama}, a 13B parameter LLM trained on mental health data.
 From Figure \ref{tab:gpt4_results}, we can see that level of empathy for emotional reaction and exploration dimensions is dependent on the prompt variation.
 We also observe discrepancies in levels of empathy based on inferred racial subgroups, where for almost all model/prompt variations there is significantly lower empathy for Black posters compared to the control setting where race cannot be inferred.
-These differences are not observed for other attributes like gender and age (see Table \ref{tab:gpt4_results_2} in the Appendix).
+Emotional reaction empathy of GPT-4 responses is lower for Black posters than White posters for the MHF-1 prompt (p = 0.01), the Clinician prompt (p < 0.01), and the MHF-2 prompt (p < 0.02).
+For overall empathy of GPT-4 responses the significant gap is primarily between Black posters and the control (Unknown) subgroup, with significant differences appearing for the SMP prompt (p = 0.01), Clinician Prompt (p = 0.03), and MHF-2 prompt (p < 0.01).
+These differences are not observed for other attributes like gender and age (see Table \ref{tab:gpt4_results_2} in the Appendix). \textit{These differences can amplify biases from human peer-to-peer responses}.
+For example, overall empathy for Asian posters in human peer-to-peer responses is 12\% lower than White posters, but 17\% lower in MHF-1 responses from GPT-4.

 We observe that despite the fact GPT-3.5 is a less advanced model than GPT-4, there are higher overall levels of empathy for GPT-3.5 responses than the same settings with GPT-4.
 This indicates that objectives being optimized for over time do not naturally lead to better performance in mental healthcare, which is concerning given that developers are likely to integrate the most up-to-date technologies into mental health applications.
 In summary, our results confirm that state-of-the-art LLMs behave inequitably in mental healthcare.